Victor de Broglie (1785–1870): Career

-In 1809, De Broglie was appointed a member of the Council of State, over which the emperor Napoleon Bonaparte presided in person.
+In 1809, de Broglie was appointed a member of the Council of State, over which the emperor Napoleon presided in person.
 In addition, he was sent by the Emperor on diplomatic missions, as an attaché, to various countries.
 Though he had never been in sympathy with the principles of the Empire, the duc de Broglie was not one of those who rejoiced at its downfall.
 In common with all men of experience and sense, he realized the danger to France of the rise to power of the forces of violent reaction.
 With Decazes and Richelieu, he saw that the only hope for a calm future lay in the reconciliation of the Restoration with the French Revolution.
 By the influence of his uncle, Amédée de Broglie, his right to a peerage had been recognized, and to his own great surprise he received, in June 1814, a summons from Louis XVIII to the Chamber of Peers.
 There, after the Hundred Days, he distinguished himself by his courageous defence of Marshal Ney, for whose acquittal he, alone of all the peers, both spoke and voted.

 After this defiant act of opposition it was perhaps fortunate that his impending marriage gave him an excuse for leaving the country.
 On 15 February 1816, he was married at Leghorn to Albertine, baroness Staël von Holstein, the daughter of Madame de Staël.
 He returned to Paris at the end of the year, but took no part in politics until the elections of September 1816 broke the power of the ultraroyalists and substituted for the Chambre introuvable a moderate assembly composed of liberal Doctrinaires.
 De Broglie's political attitude during the years that followed is best summed up in his own words: